Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 Is Amaranthus manipulating William?

 Not in a simple villainous way.
-But the episode does suggest she is evaluating him as much as flirting with him.
+However, the episode does suggest that Amaranthus is evaluating William as much as she is flirting with him.

 Does Amaranthus know more than she is saying?